 Need an easy option?
 Swing by Larchmont Wine and Cheese.
 If you’re there before 5pm (and they haven’t already run out of bread), you can pick up a sandwich.
 If not, you won’t get a sandwich, but you will load up on cheese, charcuterie, and all the wine.
-Neither will result in disappointment.
+Neither route will result in disappointment.

 Stop in for one of their daily specials (if you see the lobster rolls, act fast), or get one of the super helpful staff members to help you put together a seafood spread.
-They also do pretty killer party platters - crab claws won’t ever let you down.
+They do pretty killer party platters - crab claws won’t ever let you down.
 Just don’t forget your trusty insulated bag for safe transportation.

 It’s another place with ‘market’ in its name, so you probably know the drill by now.
 They do picnic boxes with sandwiches, salads, and wine.
 Their real winner move is throwing in wine glasses and a corkscrew with every box that includes wine - because we definitely haven’t ever brought three bottles of wine to the Bowl and forgotten a corkscrew.
 Nope, not ever.

-Picnics and seafood might not seem like a great idea, but Sugarfish is actually perfect for outdoor eating (because there’s apparently nothing these geniuses haven’t figured out).
+Picnics and seafood might not seem like a great idea, but Sugarfish is actually perfect for outdoor eating (because there’s apparently nothing these people haven’t figured out).
 Takeout boxes are handily compartmentalized and easily stackable, and there’s no dealing with paper plates when everybody has their own Trust Me box.
 Hit the Hollywood location before the Bowl or a cemetery screening.

 We could, and have, spent hours at the cheese counter at Wally’s.
 If heaven has a place on Earth, it’s probably right here on Canon Drive.
-Turn up at the picnic with a Wally’s bag and you’ll be the automatic MVP.
+Show up at the picnic with a Wally’s bag and you’ll be the automatic MVP.

 There are all kinds of things to eat at Froma - dips, pizza, salads - but we get one thing and one thing only.
 The Alpino sandwich.
 This, plus a bottle of wine, and Froma has the outdoor eating thing covered.